 When you sign a contract with our nominee director service, you can lease our virtual office address for registration.

 However, please be advised that this service is offered only on a short-term period in compliance prior to company registration.

 (10)Amendments to the Articles of Incorporation

-Sometimes, it can be necessary to amend your Articles of Incorporation.
-We can handle the cumbersome process for you, so you can focus on running your business instead of losing time over wearisome paperwork.
+It may be necessary to amend your Articles of Incorporation.
+We will handle the weary process for you, so you can focus on running your business instead of losing time.